speedruncomorg/api/version1/games.md

-``platform``     | string | platform ID; when given, restricts to that platform ``region``       | string | region ID; when given, restricts to that region ``moderator``    | string | moderator ID; when given, only games moderated by that user will be returned ``_bulk``        | bool   | enable [bulk access](#bulkaccess)
+``platform``     | string | platform ID; when given, restricts to that platform ``region``       | string | region ID; when given, restricts to that region ``moderator``    | string | moderator ID; when given, only games moderated by that user will be returned ``romhack``      | bool   | whether or not to include romhacks (if this parameter is not set, romhacks are included; if it is set to a true value, *only* romhacks will be returned, otherwise only non-romhacks are returned)
+``_bulk``        | bool   | enable [bulk access](#bulkaccess)

 Note that giving invalid values for ``platform``, ``region`` or ``moderator`` will result in an